-Re: Notification by SunTrust Bank, Nashville, N.A., Nashville, Tennessee, of its

-Application Control Number: 97-SE-08-0029
+Re: Notification by Mellon Bank, N.A., Pittsburgh, Pennsylvania, of its intent to establish an operating subsidiary to reinsure mortgage insurance Application Control Number: 97-NE-08-0040

-Dear Ms. Dickinson:
+Dear Mr. Bleier:

-This responds to the notification filed by SunTrust Bank, Nashville, N.A., Nashville, Tennessee (the "Bank"), of the Bank's intent to establish an operating subsidiary (the "Subsidiary") to reinsure a portion of the mortgage insurance on loans originated or purchased by the Bank or the Bank's lending affiliates.
+This responds to the notification filed by Mellon Bank, N.A., Pittsburgh, Pennsylvania (the "Bank"), of the Bank's intent to establish an operating subsidiary (the "Subsidiary") to reinsure a portion of the mortgage insurance on loans originated or purchased by the Bank or the Bank's lending affiliates.
 Based upon the representations and commitments made by the Bank in writing and in subsequent telephone discussions, we have approved the Bank's plan to establish the Subsidiary to engage in the proposed activity.

-&lt;sup>1 As discussed in the "Analysis" section of this letter, the OCC concluded in Corporate Decisions No. 97-27 (May 2, 1997) (the "Bank One Letter"), No. 97-15 (March 17, 1997) (the "PNC Letter"), and No. 97-06 (January 22, 1997) (the "Chase Letter"), and in Interpretive Letter 743 (October 17, 1996) ("IL 743"), that reinsuring a portion of the mortgage insurance on loans originated or purchased by the parent bank of an operating subsidiary, or by affiliates of that bank, is generally permissible under the National Bank Act as part of, or incidental to, the business of banking.
+&lt;sup>1 As discussed in the "Analysis" section of this letter, the OCC concluded in Corporate Decisions No. 97-97 (November 10, 1997) (First Tennessee); No. 97-93 (October 20, 1997) (SunTrust); No. 97-89 (September 26, 1997) (Norwest); No. 97-27 (May 2, 1997) (Bank One); No. 97-15 (March 17, 1997) (PNC); and No. 97-06 (January 22, 1997) (Chase) (collectively, the "Mortgage Reinsurance Approval Letters"); and in Interpretive Letter 743 (October 17, 1996) ("IL 743"), that reinsuring a portion of the mortgage insurance on loans originated or purchased by the parent bank of an operating subsidiary, or by affiliates of that bank, is generally permissible under the National Bank Act as part of, or incidental to, the business of banking.